 - Is the next bike an easier option?

 This will help you match the level of risk with a suitable device.

-If a disc lock is going to be your primary choice of security deterrent then opt for something strong, with a recessed bolt and a built-in alarm system.
+If a disc lock is your primary choice of security deterrent, then opt for something strong, with a recessed bolt and a built-in alarm system.